 A popular belief is that the shells lined with nacre are the belly wherein pearls are formed.
 This is perhaps why it is the iridescent gem is called the mother of pearl.
 As a result, many people believe that the actual pearl and mother of pearl are identical.

 Although they both share some traits, they are different from one another.
 Mother of pearl is nothing but nacre.
-On the other hand, pearl is nothing but the layers of nacre.
+On the other hand, the pearl is nothing but the layers of nacre.

 The oyster keeps stacking layers of nacre, emitting it around the external particle.
 With time, a pearl is formed.
 The outer layer of a pearl is composed of nacre, but the gemstone is different from the mother of pearl.
 So, before a pearl, the mother of pearl (nacre) is formed.

-In the world of pearl jewelry, mother of pearl usually means the thin nacre coating that sticks onto the mollusk or oyster shell.
+In the world of pearl jewelry, the mother of pearl usually means the thin nacre coating that sticks onto the mollusk or oyster shell.
 Nevertheless, a few mollusks lack the layer of nacre or mother of pearl.
 A shell without this coating will also lack the lustrous quality.

-To get the best benefit of mother of pearl.
+To get the best benefit of the mother of pearl.
 It is usually a good idea to wear it.
 The mother of pearl necklace is the most popular choice.

-As an iridescent lining, mother of pearl is commonly seen in three mollusks, namely, abalone, mussels in freshwater, and pearl oysters.
+As an iridescent lining, the mother of pearl is commonly seen in three mollusks, namely, abalone, mussels in freshwater, and pearl oysters.
 To guard the interior against parasites and external nuisances, the mollusk layers its shell with nacre—an organic substance that gives this gemstone its distinct, multicolored iridescent look.

 This lustrous look is due to the way in which the light reflects on the nacre layers.
 The luster is also known as the orient.
-With time, the mollusks secrete nacre whose layers smoothen the internal surface and blocks any irritants from latching onto the surface.
+With time, the mollusks secrete nacre whose layers smoothen the internal surface and block any irritants from latching onto the surface.